Installing and building rocSOLVER#

 Manual building and installation#

-Manual installation of all the external dependencies is not an easy task.
-Get more information on how to install each dependency at the corresponding documentation sites:
+Manual installation of all the external dependencies is a complex task.
+For more information on how to install each dependency, see the corresponding documentation:

-Once all dependencies are installed (including ROCm, rocBLAS, and rocSPARSE), rocSOLVER can be manually built using a combination of CMake and Make commands.
-Using CMake options can provide more flexibility in tailoring the building and installation process.
-Here we provide a list of examples of common use cases (see the CMake documentation for more information on CMake options).
+After all dependencies are installed (including ROCm, rocBLAS, and rocSPARSE), you can manually build rocSOLVER by using a combination of CMake and Make commands.
+The CMake options provide more flexibility to modify the building and installation process.
+This list provides some examples of common use cases.
+(See the CMake documentation for more information about the options.)

 mkdir -p build/release && cd build/release